brightmarch/vagrant-box/README.md

 Before building the box, please ensure the [vagrant-vbguest](https://github.com/dotless-de/vagrant-vbguest) plugin and VirtualBox 5.1.x (with guest extensions) are installed.

 ## Changelog

+### 3.3.0
+* Upgraded Debian to 8.10.0.
+* Upgraded PHP to 7.2.3.
+* Added the php-gd extension.
+* Added the php-bcmath extension.

 ### 3.2.0
 * Upgraded Node to 6.12.2.